nisargfrd/AI_DeepLearning_ANN_MLP_Tuned/README.md

 What is this repo about:
 # AI_DeepLearning_ANN_MLP_Tuned:
-This repo contains Jupyter Notebook for solving below mentioned problem statement using Perceptron and MLP models of ANN.
+This repo contains Jupyter Notebook for solving below mentioned problem statement using Perceptron and MLP models of ANN.</br>
-I have also tuned the Hyperparameters: Learning rate and Batch-Size, for the best model.
+I have also tuned the Hyperparameters: Learning rate and Batch-Size, for the best model.</br>

 # Problem Statement:
-Here we try to identify products at risk of backorder before the event occurs so that business has time to react.
+Here we try to identify products at risk of backorder before the event occurs so that business has time to react.</br>
-We'll use Artificial Neural Networks (ANN) - Multi-layer Perceptron (MLP) model for the same.
+We'll use Artificial Neural Networks (ANN) - Multi-layer Perceptron (MLP) model for the same.</br>
 We'll tune and find the best values for our Hyperparameters.

 # What is a Backorder:
-Backorders are products that are temporarily out of stock, but a customer is permitted to place an order against future inventory.
+Backorders are products that are temporarily out of stock, but a customer is permitted to place an order against future inventory.</br>
-A backorder generally indicates that customer demand for a product or service exceeds a company’s capacity to supply it.
+A backorder generally indicates that customer demand for a product or service exceeds a company’s capacity to supply it.</br>
 Back orders are both good and bad.
-Strong demand can drive back orders, but so can suboptimal planning.
+Strong demand can drive back orders, but so can suboptimal planning.</br>

 # Data:
-Data file contains the historical data for the 8 weeks prior to the week we are trying to predict.
+Data file contains the historical data for the 8 weeks prior to the week we are trying to predict.</br>
 The data was taken as weekly snapshots at the start of each week.
 Columns are defined as follows:

 sku - Random ID for the product</br>